ukhsa-collaboration/PHEnix/docs/Prerequisites.rst

 Prerequisites
 =============

 The refence needs to be index in an appropriate way for different mapper/variant callers.
-This can be done using:
+This can be done manually for specific tools or using:

 .. code:: bash